-The Heritage Computer Challenge 1999 Heritage High School Newport News, Virginia C++ Division
+The Heritage Computer Challenge 2006 Heritage High School Newport News, Virginia C++ Division

+Welcome

-Welcome Welcome to the Heritage Computer Challenge for 1999!
+Welcome to the Heritage Computer Challenge for 2006!
 You are to be commended for taking the time and making the effort to be here today.
+Have a great time and may all your programming efforts be successful!

+~Mr. Charles F. Monroe, Contest Director

+Instructions

-Have a great time and may all your programming efforts be successful! ~Mr. Charles F. Monroe, Contest Director Instructions The problems for this contest appear on the following pages, listed in order of difficulty.
+The problems for this contest appear on the following pages, listed in order of difficulty.
 The maximum number of points you can earn is indicated under the title to each problem.

 Problems are designed in the format used by The Great Computer Challenge, held annually each Spring at Old Dominion University.
 Some of these problems were actually used at the Great Computer Challenge in previous years.

 Solutions should be saved as a project on your personal drive K in a folder whose name is IDENTICAL to the project file name (minus the extension).
 Source file names are up to you, as long as their extension is .cpp.

+List of problems

+Three Sailors and a Monkey 10 points

+Pyramid of Letters 20 points

+Palindromes 20 points

+Perfect Numbers 30 points

-Three Sailors and a Monkey (10 points) Save in folder named: Sailors Three sailors, shipwrecked with a monkey on a desert island, have gathered on one day a pile of coconuts that are to be divided early the next day.
+Three Sailors and a Monkey (10 points)

+Save in folder named: Sailors

+Three sailors, shipwrecked with a monkey on a desert island, have gathered on one day a pile of coconuts that are to be divided early the next day.
 Sometime during the night, one sailor arises, divides the pile into three equal parts, and finds one coconut left over, which he gives to the monkey.
 He then hides his share, and returns the remaining coconuts to a single pile.
 Later during the same night, each of the other two sailors arises separately and repeats the performance of the first sailor.
 In the morning all three sailors arise, divide the pile into three equal shares, and find one coconut left over, which they give to the monkey.

-Write a program in Pascal that will compute how many coconuts were in the original pile.
-Since there is more than one correct answer, the program should consider all coconut piles in the range of 1 to 1000.
-The output should be displayed on the screen and consist of the following: a.
-The number of coconuts in the original pile.b.
+Write a program in C++ that will compute how many coconuts were in the original pile.
+Since there is more than one correct solution, the program should consider all coconut piles in the range of 1 to 1000.
+The output should be displayed in the console window and consist of the following:

+- a.
+The number of coconuts in the original pile. - b.
 The number of coconuts after each sailor removes a third.
-One correct answer is 79 and may be used to check the correctness of the program.
-Output for this pile could look like the following: Coconuts in the original pile79Coconuts after the first sailor52Coconuts after the second sailor34Coconuts after the third sailor22